Reid-T-W/alx-pre_course/README.md

-This project is an introduction to git and github.
+This project is an introduction to git and github_updated.